Ambyli/Claude-Usage-Observer/README.md

 - The response body is **cloned before reading**, so the page still gets its data unmodified
 - The interceptor is **guarded against double-injection** — re-running it on an already-patched page is a no-op

-Once the page has loaded, the widget reads `window._capturedResponses` via CDP, sorts the entries so URL-hinted responses (containing words like `usage`, `token`, `billing`) float to the top, and parses whichever response matches the expected token-bucket shape.
+Once the page has loaded, the widget reads `window._capturedResponses` via CDP, sorts the entries so URL-hinted responses (containing words like `usage`, `token`, `billing`) float to the top, and parses whichever response matches a known shape — utilization blocks (`five_hour`, `seven_day`) are tried first, falling back to raw token-bucket fields.

 Because `navigator.webdriver` is not set and no ChromeDriver process is involved, the browser looks identical to a normal user session — Cloudflare and similar bot-detection layers do not trigger.